Kameeswarar temple: Legend and history

 As per Hindu legend, while Vishnu and Brahma contested for superiority, Shiva appeared as a flame, and challenged them to find his source.
 Brahma took the form of a swan, and flew to the sky to see the top of the flame, while Vishnu became the boar Varaha, and sought its base.
 The scene is called lingothbava, and is represented in the western wall at the sanctum of most Shiva temples.
 Neither Brahma nor Vishnu could find the source, and while Vishnu conceded his defeat, Brahma lied and said he had found the pinnacle.
 In punishment, Shiva ordained that Brahma would never have temples on earth in his worship.
 He also asked Brahma to build a temple on the banks of Mutharu River in Thondaimandalam.
 Brahma built the temple and got relieved of the curse.

 The original structure is believed to have been constructed during 12th century, while the later additions are believed to have been built by Medieval Cholas and Vijayanagar Empire, while the present masonry structure was built during the 16th century.
 There are inscriptions from Raja Narayana Sambuvarayar (1339–63), who is believed to have donated around 850 acre to the temple and it was irrigated by Ossudu Lake.
-As per the census of 1961, the value of jewellery in the temple was valued at ₹40000.